From Cauchy's determinant formula to bosonic and fermionic immanant identities: Abstract

-In this note we formulate analogous permanent identities, and in fact, explain how all of these results are a special case of a more general identity, for any character of any finite group that acts on the bosonic variables $u_i$ and on the $v_j$ via permutations.
+In this note we formulate analogous permanent identities, and in fact, explain how all of these results are a special case of a more general identity, for any character -- in fact, any complex class function -- of any finite group that acts on the bosonic variables $u_i$ and on the $v_j$ via signed permutations.
+(We explain why larger linear groups do not work, via a -- perhaps novel -- ``symmetric function'' characterization of signed permutation matrices that holds over any integral domain.)
 We then provide fermionic analogues of these formulas, as well as of the closely related Cauchy product identities.